aspose-email/Aspose.Email-API-References/english/python-net/aspose.email.mapi/mapicalendar/_index.md

 ## MapiCalendar class

-Represents the mapi calendar object
+Represents a MAPI calendar item.

 The MapiCalendar type exposes the following members:
 ## Constructors